grunwaldlab/supplementary-poppr-2.0/README.md

 This repository contains supplemental materials relating to the manuscript submitted to Frontiers called "Novel R tools for analysis of genome-wide population genetic data with emphasis on clonality" By Zhian Kamvar (@zkamvar), Jonah Brooks (@JonahBrooks), and Nik Grunwald (@grunwald).

+# Citation

+Cite this work as:

+> ZN Kamvar, JC Brooks, and NJ Grünwald.
+2015.
+Supplementray Material for Frontiers Plant Genetics and Genomics 'Novel R tools for analysis of genome-wide population genetic data with emphasis on clonality'.
+DOI: XXX.

 # Setup

 To use the scripts in this repository, you will need the latest versions of poppr and adegenet.